Divyanalam98/dynamodb-rbac/README.md

-# Implementing Role-based Access Control in DynamoDB
+# Implementing Role-based Access Control for DynamoDB

 The initial goal of the project was to implement Attribute based Access Control in NoSQL Databases like DynamoDB.
 The database service i.e., authorization based on tags is not provided.
+Therefore, we proceeded with Role-based Access Control.

 NoSQL Databases: Databases with flexible schemas unlike relational databases.